Skip to main content

 Biographical / Historical

-Gladys L. Gage was born in Hartford, Conn. in 1908, attended New Britain Normal School, and would go on to obtain teaching degrees from Boston University and Hillard College (Hartford, Conn.).
+Gladys L. Gage was born in Hartford, Connecticut in 1908, attended New Britain Normal School, and would go on to obtain teaching degrees from Boston University and Hillard College (Hartford, Conn.).
 Gage is best known for her work as a teacher in the Hartford Public School system, Noah Webster School in West Hartford (Conn.), and at Renbrook School in West Hartford until her retirement.
-At the beginning of the Japanese American relocation and evacuation in the midst of WWII, she signed-up to be a teacher in an exchange program in Seattle, Washington where nearly one-third of her class was of Japanese origin.
-Gage arrived in August 1941, months before the bombing of Pearl Harbor, and witnessed three evacuations from Pullyap, Washington during the war.
+At the beginning of the Japanese American relocation and evacuation in the midst of WWII, she signed-up to be a teacher in an exchange program in Seattle, Washington, where nearly one-third of her class was of Japanese origin.
+Gage arrived in August 1941, months before the bombing of Pearl Harbor, and witnessed three evacuations from Puyallup, Washington during the war.

 Extent